 * “All right, team.
 Oh, I hate people who say ‘team’.
 Er, gang.
 Er, comrades.
 Ugh, anyway!”

-* The verbal sparring in Rose vs Sarah Jane is brutal, and I love it.
+* The verbal sparring in the Rose vs Sarah Jane match is brutal, and I love it.

 * “Ho, ho, mate.
 The missus and the ex.
 Welcome to every man’s worst nightmare!”

 * “You see, what’s impressive is that it’s been nearly an hour since we met her and I still haven’t said I told you so.
 Although, I have prepared a little ‘I was right’ dance that I can show you later.
 All this time you’ve been giving it, he’s different, when the truth is, he’s just like any other bloke” “You don’t know what you’re talking about” “Maybe not.
 But if I were you I’d go easy on the chips” Hot damn, Mickey.

 * “What about you?
 Where do you fit in the picture?”
 “Me?
 I’m their Man in Havana.
 I’m the technical support.
 I’m.
 Oh, my God.
 I’m the tin dog” That’s rough, buddy.